 CoQ10 administration may benefit dogs receiving doxorubicin as a cancer treatment.
 Doxorubicin is a common treatment for many cancer types including lymphoma and many solid tumors.
 Dogs receiving doxorubicin are at risk of cardiotoxicity leading to potential heart damage which in some cases is irreversible.

-CoQ10 is an antioxidant that has also been shown to be an important factor in immune health and performs several functions to support the immune system24.
-Supporting immune health in cancer patients is very important as the immune system is compromised from having cancer and receiving chemotherapy.
+CoQ10 is also an antioxidant that has been shown to be an important factor in immune health.
+It performs several functions to support the immune system.24 Supporting immune health in cancer patients is very important as the immune system is compromised from having cancer and receiving chemotherapy.

 CoQ10 Can Be Given With Chemotherapy